Wally0822/Wally0822/README.md

 ## 🧑‍💻 About Me

-Hello!
-I'm **Wally** — a passionate developer who enjoys building games, web apps, and solving complex backend challenges.
+Hi, I'm Wally — a passionate and humble developer eager to grow through new challenges.
-I’m currently working on Unity game servers, managing APIs, and optimizing databases.
-Always learning, always improving.
+Always learning, always building, always improving.

 ---